ViraliShah-data/PowerBI--dashboard/README.md

 * Designed an interactive dashboard to monitor pipeline stages from lead generation to deal closing
 * Included key metrics such as total revenue, average deal size, and lead conversion rate
-* Added filters to analyze performance by product category and region
+* Added filters to analyze performance by product category,country and year

 ## Key Insights